 A safe and supportive social environment in a school is founded on healthy relationships – the relationships between students, between students and adults, and between adults.
 Healthy relationships are based on respect, caring, empathy, trust, and dignity, and thrive in an environment in which diversity is honoured and accepted.
 Healthy relationships do not tolerate abusive, controlling, violent, bullying/harassing, or other inappropriate behaviours.
 To experience themselves as valued and connected members of an inclusive social environment, students need to be involved in healthy relationships with their peers, teachers, and other members of the school community. (p 65-66)

 A clear definition of what makes a relationship healthy provides us with the ability to measure how healthy a relationship is.
 The child who asks a crying classmate if he’s okay is demonstrating ‘more’ empathy than the child who teases his classmate for crying.
 How do we measure the healthy of eating between the child who throws away the banana he brought in his lunch against the child who eats a ham and cheese sandwich?
 What makes the large portion of pasta brought by a food insecure child less or more healthy than the child whose diet has been restricted to only raw fruits and vegetables by a parent with an eating disorder?
 Grade two students are taught that a healthy lunch “has rice from the grain products group, a piece of chicken from the meat and alternatives group, and carrots from the vegetables and fruit group.
 There are cookies for dessert.
 If there were also a piece of fruit, or yogurt from the milk and alternatives group, it would be even healthier.” (p108) Healthier than respecting a child’s appetite?
-Healthier than bringing a healthy lunch but being too embarrassed to eat it in public?
-Students’ relationship with food is completely absent.
+Healthier than bringing a school approved lunch but not being able to manage the textures?
+The student’s relationship with food is completely absent.
 Grade four students are encouraged to accomplish a healthy eating goal “by talking with my family about healthy eating, learning how to cook simple meals, and helping with making my lunch.” (p.
 142) It’s curious wording that ignores the research supporting the benefits of having family meals.
 Trust and respect for a parent’s ability to nourish their own children with food is lacking when nine-year old children are expected to educate their parents on what they learned about healthy eating at school.

 We need to base our opinions of people on who they are and what they do and not judge them by their appearance or make assumptions about them.
 There are also negative stereotypes about people who receive extra help or people who receive good marks in class.
 These can be hurtful and cause people to avoid getting help when they need it or, sometimes, to hide their abilities.
 Someone who has a mental illness like depression or an anxiety disorder may be seen as being different.
 We need to remember that mental illness can affect anyone, and it can be treated.
 Cultural stereotypes are also common.
 Sometimes people make assumptions that people from a certain cultural background all like the same things or are all good at the same things.
 That makes us misjudge them.
 To change stereotypes, we need to get to know people and respond to them as individuals.
 We need to challenge stereotypes when we hear them. (p.
 177)

 Emphasis on the food neglects the benefits that result from sharing a respectful eating experience with peers.
-The criteria that defines healthy as a relationship is completely different from the behaviour school staff model to promote healthy eating.
-Announcing in front of a classroom of peers that the contents of a child’s lunch are not healthy enough to eat at school meets criteria for abusive and harassing behaviour, and yes, this behaviour continues to be very much tolerated in Ontario classrooms – (and in schools around the world) – provided the behaviour occurs around food.
+The criteria that defines healthy as a relationship is completely different from the behaviour school staff model around food.
+Announcing in front of a classroom of peers that the contents of a child’s lunch is not healthy enough to eat at school meets criteria for abusive and harassing behaviour, and yes, this behaviour continues to be very much tolerated in Ontario classrooms – (and in schools around the world) – provided the behaviour occurs around food.
 Where is the emphasis on caring about whether children have enough to eat, empathy for a child’s eating ability, trust that children will eat as well as they can manage, treating children with dignity regardless of the food they eat, and respect for each child’s unique relationship with food?
 Healthy relationships don’t apply to food or to children around food in the safe and supportive educational environment that Ontario schools claim to be.